ZhannaVen/bs4_parser_pep/README.md

 ### Description

+A tutorial project for creating parsers.

+Python documentation is parsed: PEP, version, update, documentation archive.

 The project implements parsing of command line arguments to select the program operation mode.
 There are four modes available in total:

 - whats-new (links to articles about innovations in Python)